Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Should a positive test be confirmed in a laboratory?

 In a medical, legal, professional, or disciplinary context, a rapid test should be considered as a guidance tool.
-Laboratory confirmation may be necessary depending on the protocol, situation and the consequences of the decision.
+Laboratory confirmation may be necessary depending on the protocol, the situation and the consequences of the decision.

 Which tests to choose for a company?